 A well-produced project case study that doesn’t target a specific keyword, doesn’t have a clear H1 that answers a search query, and isn’t internally linked to related content on the site is invisible to organic search — regardless of how compelling it is to a human reader who finds it.

 Keyword targeting for architecture firms doesn’t mean stuffing project descriptions with awkward phrases.
 It means understanding that a prospective commercial client searching for “architecture firm Bristol” or “sustainable office refurbishment architect UK” is asking a specific question, and producing content that specifically answers it.
+For a full breakdown of how the technical, local, and content layers of search work together for practices, see our guide to SEO for architecture firms.

 The system problem